Posted InBallet Bubbles

 "The chance to spend seven weeks together was something none of us could have imagined possible a few months back.
 We were so grateful for the opportunity to dance together once again."

 ABT Studio Company formed a ballet bubble in East Haddam, Connecticut to rehearse existing repertoire and create new works to be filmed at Kaatsbaan Cultural Park in Tivoli, New York.
 Highlights from ABT Studio Company’s ballet bubble can be seen in ABT Today: The Future Starts Now on YouTube.
-Stay tuned for a full virtual program of these exciting Studio Company filmed performances in 2021!
+Stay tuned for a full virtual program of filmed performances from the ABT Studio Company ballet bubble in 2021!

 SideBarre asked ABT Studio Company member Teresa D’Ortone to tell us about her bubble experience.